Abd al-Hayy

-ʿAbd al-Ḥayy (1374 - 1405) was a Persian illustrator specializing in discreet, miniature art.
+ʿAbd al-Ḥayy (1374 - 1405, Samarkand) was a Persian illustrator of the Jalayirid dynasty, specializing in discreet, miniature art.
 His career spanned from the late 14th century through the early 15th century.
 He is most commonly recognized for his wall paintings that decorated many ornate palaces, including the palaces of the Timurid Empire and his monochromatic ink paintings.

 Early life and relationships

 Early life

 `Abd al-Hayy began his career by training under Shams al-Din, another artist that was well regarded for his art.
 Shams al-Din most notably worked on The Court of the Jalāyir Sultans of Baghdad. `Abd al-Hayy's training took place primarily during the reign of the Jalayirid Shaikh Awais Jalayir, where he soon became a highly regarded and coveted painter due to skill and unique artistry.

 Relationships

 `Abd al-Hayy is commonly associated with Jalayerid Ovays, another notable miniature artist.
 Ovays is most often regarded as ʿAbd al-Ḥayy's most prominent mentor during his early career.

 ʿAbd al-Ḥayy also is often affiliated with Ostāḏ Šams al-dīn, Ovays’s chief painter.
 Their professional relationship is theorized to have begun during Ovays's reign.
 During this period, Šams al-dīn spent much of his time and energy instructing ʿAbd al-Ḥayy, where he subsequently became the teacher of Aḥmad b.
 Ovays.
 Many suggest that Šams al-dīn’s instruction can be attributed to ʿAbd al-Ḥayy's remarkable success.